+---------------------------------------------------+

 you definitely want to be using vlc over windows media player or quicktime player. vlc is lighter, has a better subtitle system, and can play just about any format, codec, or file extension you throw at it.

-my torrent client of choice is qbittorrent, it has every feature and you will see it recommended everywhere. ive also had good experiences with deluge but it's a bit outdated now as it hasnt been updated in years.
+my torrent client of choice is qbittorrent, it has every feature and you will see it recommended everywhere. ive also had good experiences with deluge but it hasnt been updated in years.

-ive used surfshark because it's cheap, but wouldnt really recommend as they removed port forwarding when it was previously a selling point; never trust stuff that is shilled by youtubers. mullvad is the most private vpn and the best choice if you don't care about port forwarding. if you want port forwarding use proton paid tier.
+ive used surfshark because it's cheap, but wouldnt really recommend as they removed port forwarding when it was previously a selling point; never trust products shilled by youtubers. mullvad is the most private vpn and the best choice if you don't care about port forwarding. if you want port forwarding use proton.

-i assume you're using firefox if you read this far in the software section. if you're not, respectfully, what are you doing lol? you can easily switch over your bookmarks, passwords, and browser history, plus you'll be able to use adblockers since chrome has banned most of them.
+i assume you're using firefox (or one of its forks) if you read this far in the software section. if you're not, respectfully, what are you doing? you can easily switch over your bookmarks, passwords, and browser history, plus you'll be able to use adblockers since chrome has banned most of them.

 speaking of adblockers, ublock origin is by far the most comprehensive. other recommended extensions: behind the overlay for a paywall blocker, adnauseam and disconnect for privacy. i also use youtube playback speed control to watch videos at 4x speed B)